 - Similar but easier: High Point, Chik Falls, Otter Hole Loop.

-Updated 4/2018 – Re-hiked, updated description/GPX/Google Map; route slightly modified to turn onto a unmarked woods road earlier.
+Updated 4/2018 – Re-hiked, updated description/GPX/Interactive Map; route slightly modified to turn onto a unmarked woods road earlier.

 Our two cents: Don’t let the “low” mileage fool you, this is a hilly workout with some scrambles.
 Your payoff is tons of fantastic views plus a stream with cascades thrown in for good measure.
 While everyone hikes at a different pace, for a rough idea this took us 5.75 hours including breaks for photos and snacks.